 Award nominees should be women whose work significantly contributed to the field of public health in Florida.
 Candidates may represent any sector of public health, including maternal/child health; health policy, management, finance or economics; epidemiology and biostatistics; environmental and occupational health; public health nutrition; public health nursing; international health; health education; and, toxicology/parasitology.

-The deadline for nomination materials is Friday, February 21.
+The deadline for nomination materials is midnight on Friday, February 15.

-Visit the award website for additional information and list of honorees.
+Visit the award website for additional nomination information and a list of honorees.